about getting close to the band! Eaves drop on this Mötley

 the guys.
 They were so having fun and into making music and just ready

-pretty late when it was all said and done.
+late when it was all said and done.
 All done without booze, chicks,

 drugs, and whatever - just tattooing and music and some good times.
 I

-remember John singing Shout At The Devil as would be sung
+remember John singing Shout At The Devil as would be sung by Frank

-[laughs] Nikki's back job was also progressing at this time.
-What can you
+Nikki's back job was also progressing at this time.
+What can you tell

-Well it was pretty straight forward.
+was pretty straight forward.
 Nikki found the design and I drew it up

 and we started doing it.
 We did it at the Sunset Strip shop and I think

 after we did the outline, we worked on the tattoo every week until it

 I think when his daughter drew the heart tattoo that is on his leg